Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 Support for ``import std`` is limited to the following toolchain and standard library combinations:

+* MSVC toolset 14.36 and newer (provided with Visual Studio 17.6 Preview 2 and newer)

 .. note ::

    This support is provided only when experimental support for